erica/now/README.md

 ```
 % now
 OVERVIEW:
-Check the time at a given location, "now Sao Paolo".
+Check the time at a given location, "now Sao Paolo Brazil".

 Locations are diacritical and case insensitive.
 Use postcodes, cities,
 states, countries, even place names like "now Lincoln Memorial"

-Set a reference time with `at`: "now --at 5P Bath UK"
+Set a reference time with `at`: "now --at 5PM Bath UK"
-Retrieve the reference time with `when`: "now --when 5P Bath UK"
+Retrieve the reference time with `when`: "now --when 5PM Bath UK"

-Valid time styles: 5PM, 5P, 5:30PM, 5:30P, 17:30, 1730.
+Valid time styles: 5PM, 5:30PM, 17:30, 1730.
 (No spaces.)

 USAGE: now [--time <time>] [--when <when>] [<location-info> ...]